 THE CADAVER PALAVER

-Bennett Cooper Sullivan, gentleman adventurer and rakish raconteur, returns with another thrilling tale of derring-do (and don'ts), cheating death countless times, and damn near losing a cufflink in the process.
+Bennett Cooper Sullivan, gentleman adventurer and rakish raconteur, returns with an astonishing tale of derring-do (and don’ts!) that puts the cad back in cadaver.

 Recently escaped from a makeshift prison in Kandahar, in need of funds and and trying to rein in his opium habit to mealtimes only, the belle epoque's bravest, and most under-reported explorer arrives in London, only to become embroiled in yet another sinister plot, this time involving the Egyptomania craze sweeping through Britain.
 Following the trail to the malignant labyrinth of Edinburgh, he must turn to an old friend, and one of the preeminent surgeons of his day, for help.